a6o/3d-diffusion-pytorch/README.md

 [Google Drive](https://drive.google.com/file/d/1GarX4DA2FNPHeAUbzSkV1RuJC0Ci-SE5/view?usp=sharing)

 We trained SRN Car dataset for 101K steps for 120 hours.
-We have testing 8 x RTX3090 with batch size of 128 and image size of 64 x 64.
-Due to the memory constraints we were not able to test the original authors' configuration of image size 128 x 128.
+We have tested using 8 x RTX3090 with batch size of 128 and image size of 64 x 64.
+Due to the memory constraints, we were not able to test the original authors' configuration of image size 128 x 128.

 ## TODO: